songchuree38-blip/baserow/docs/technical/field-metadata.md

    - Viewing historical row versions will not show metadata at that time
    - Only current metadata state is available

-6. **Webhooks**: Metadata changes may not trigger all expected webhooks
+6. **Webhooks**: Metadata changes do not trigger webhooks
-   - The `rows_metadata_updated` signal is separate from `rows_updated`
+   - Metadata is internal system state, not user data
-   - Existing webhook filters may not capture metadata-only changes
+   - Only row value changes trigger webhooks

 ### Design Considerations